 Unlike many Maryland traffic accidents involving two smaller vehicles, such as a family sedan, SUV, or minivan, roadway collisions that involve a passenger car and a commercial motor vehicle -- especially a large and rather heavy one -- can be so much more dangerous.
 Trucking-related beltway wrecks are simply not in the same category as those between two relatively lightweight passenger vehicles.
 As personal injury lawyers, we know how much more deadly a commercial truck crash can be.

 This is because large delivery vehicles, 18-wheel semis, and heavily-loaded tanker trucks greatly out-weigh any passenger car or light truck on the road.
 Because of their size and sheer mass, commercial motor vehicles (CMVs) must meet strict federal and state safety and operational requirements.
 Truckers themselves must also meet specific standards in order to maintain their commercial driver’s license (CDL).
-As Baltimore personal injury attorneys, the legal experts at Lebowitz & Mzhen, LLC, understand Maryland's commercial vehicle laws, as well as those rules and regulations maintained by the Federal Motor Carrier Safety Administration (FMCSA).
+As Baltimore personal injury attorneys, the legal experts at Lebowitz & Mzhen Personal Injury Lawyers, understand Maryland's commercial vehicle laws, as well as those rules and regulations maintained by the Federal Motor Carrier Safety Administration (FMCSA).

 A violation of any number of this state’s or the federal government’s rules and regulations may be grounds to hold a driver or freight transport company liable in the case of a bad commercial trucking wreck.
 This is why we recommend that anyone who has been seriously hurt in a highway accident with a big rig truck or other CMV should consider retaining a qualified automobile and trucking injury accident lawyer.
 Over the years, our office has assisted numerous victims of automobile and truck-related collisions.
 Despite the often severe results, these incidents can take place seemingly for the most insignificant of reasons.